prathmesh-sargar/prathmesh-sargar/README.md

 I focus on building systems that are **scalable, maintainable, and production-ready**.

-I focus on building systems that are **scalable, maintainable, and production-ready**, taking projects from **idea → development → deployment**.

 🎯 **Actively seeking internship / junior software engineering opportunities**

 📫 **Contact:** [sargarprathmesh007@gmail.com](mailto:sargarprathmesh007@gmail.com)